There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

-Four high school students, none of which are friends or really even get along, get detention and are told to clean out the basement of their school.
+Four high school students, none of whom are friends or really even get along, get detention and are told to clean out the basement of their school.
 While down there, they discover a very old looking video game console with a game called “Jumanji”, a game none of them have heard of.
 Curious and with time to kill, the teens plug the game in and choose the characters they want to play as based on the character names alone.
 Upon choosing their avatars, the teens are then sucked inside the game.

 Before they know it, they are all falling from the sky and land in the jungle.
 If this was not strange enough, they quickly learn that they are in the bodies of the avatars they chose.
 They are inside the game and learn of a villain who has harnessed the life of the jungle for his own gain.
 In order to save the jungle, the teens must use their avatars' various skills and abilities to stop the villain and return balance to the jungle.
 No matter how dangerous or seemingly impossible their objective is, the only way out of this alternate reality is to complete the game.
 Fortunately, they each have three lives, so how hard could it be?

 The Pros & Cons